SagarChalkboard/Assembly-Line-Project/README.md

 Feel like contributing to make this simulation even better?
 Fork the repository, make your changes, and send us a pull request.
 Let's build this assembly line together!

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This version should strike a more casual yet informative tone, keeping the README engaging and easy to follow.
-Let me know if there's anything else you'd like to adjust!